Skip to main content

 GE Profile Opal 2.0 Nugget Ice Maker

-(Current Price, subject to change)
+(Current price, subject to change)

 38 lbs/day nugget (pellet) ice production

-WiFi + Bluetooth via SmartHQ app
+WiFi and Bluetooth via SmartHQ app

-Scheduling, bin-level alerts, filter reminders
+Scheduling, bin-level alerts, and filter reminders

 Native Alexa, Google Home, and SmartThings integration

-Optional side tank (40% more capacity)
+Optional side tank (40% more production capacity)

 What We Love